MineRobot: An Actuator-Centered Kinematic Modeling and Solving Framework for Underground Mining Robots: Additional Details of the Kinematics Algorithms

 \subsubsection{IK Robustness Statistics}

-This subsection provides additional statistics for the inverse kinematics experiments in Sec.~\ref{sec:ik-experiments}.
-Our goal is to complement Table~\ref{tab:simulation_results} and Fig.~\ref{fig:ik_results} with robustness evidence under randomized targets and randomized initial actuator states.
+This subsection provides additional statistics for the inverse kinematics experiments in Section~\ref{sec:ik-experiments}.
+Our goal is to complement Table~\ref{tab:simulation_results} and Figure~\ref{fig:ik_results} with robustness evidence under randomized targets and randomized feasible initial states.
+As in Section~\ref{sec:ik-experiments}, each initial configuration is generated by sampling actuator lengths within their bounds and applying FK, ensuring a feasible closed-chain state; the target pose is sampled from a bounding region around the robot workspace and may be unreachable.
+Success denotes convergence according to the objective-change criterion of Algorithm~\ref{alg:ik} within the iteration budget, with all actuator lengths remaining within their bounds.
 In particular, these statistics help assess whether stronger actuator coupling mainly slows convergence or also leads to degraded final solutions.

-Table~\ref{tab:ik_robustness_compact} shows that Ours, BFGS, and CG all converge reliably under the same tolerance across the tested robots.
+Table~\ref{tab:ik_robustness_compact} shows that Ours, Ours-NL, BFGS, and CG all converge reliably under the same tolerance across the tested robots.
 For the more strongly coupled hydraulic supports (TCCHS, STHS, and SSHS), the median iteration counts and runtimes are indeed higher than for more weakly coupled robots such as RH, LHD, VD, DJ, and SH.
 However, the final objective statistics remain stable: both the median and the P95 values of $\Psi^*$ stay at the same order of magnitude as those of BFGS and CG, without indicating systematic degradation on the coupled systems.
-These results support the interpretation in Sec.~\ref{sec:ik-experiments}: in our benchmark, stronger coupling primarily affects convergence speed rather than increasing the observed risk of poor local minima.
+These results support the interpretation in Section~\ref{sec:ik-experiments}: in our benchmark, stronger coupling primarily affects convergence speed rather than increasing the observed risk of poor local minima.
+The Ours-NL rows remain very close to the standard Ours rows in success rate, final residuals, iteration counts, and runtime.
+This indicates that feasible near-boundary configurations within the MRDF-defined actuator ranges do not noticeably degrade IK robustness in the tested mechanisms.